kornysietsma/korny-info-blog/_posts/2025-07-19-clowns-to-the-left-of-me.md

 And as the last year or two have shown us, it's very easy for people to be fooled by LLMs, which excel at looking like something they are not.
 People anthropomorphise the tools all the time - "Why did you do this dumb thing?
 Can't you see the example I'm looking at of how to do it?" - they start to think this is genuine intelligence that can reason and learn, not a specific set of tools.

 LLMs are wonderful machines that read your data and questions and produce results in a way that _feels_ like intelligence, but is actually just really clever pattern matching and a surrounding ecosystem of context sources and tools.
-Sometimes the results are amazing, occasionally they are terrible, and _you always need to check the results_ because the process is fundamentally nondeterministic, and just because 99% of the time something worked, there's always that 1% change it was confidently wrong.
+Sometimes the results are amazing, occasionally they are terrible, and _you always need to check the results_ because the process is fundamentally nondeterministic, and just because 99% of the time something worked, there's always that 1% chance it was confidently wrong.

 ### Skeptics to the right